This very special tour package will give you a full tour of Iceland with a night in Reykjavík before and after your 6 days Around Iceland Adventure.

 Here you can find a detailed list of information containing everything you need to know about your tour around Iceland: 6 Days Around Iceland Adventure Guide

 What to bring: Warm outdoor clothing, a waterproof jacket and pants, headwear and gloves.
-Good hiking shoes are recommended.
+Good hiking boots are recommended.
 See the 6 Days Around Iceland Adventure Guide for more information.

 What if I don’t own all of the necessary clothing items?

-Don’t worry, you can always rent sturdy hiking shoes, waterproof jacket and pants in the booking process.
+Don’t worry, you can always rent sturdy hiking boots, waterproof jacket and pants in the booking process.
 We do not rent these items from the location, they must be ordered in advance.

 Pick up for your 6 Days Around Iceland Adventure tour is at 08:00 in Reykjavík, picking everyone up can take up to 30 minutes, so your patience is much appreciated.
 You are picked up and dropped off at or very close to your accommodation in Reyjavík.